forfadre0820/nhn_submit_hun/replit.md

 - July 07, 2025.
 Extended scaling phase to 50% of timeline for slower, more natural video growth
 - July 07, 2025.
 Increased scroll distance to 500vh with scrub: 5 for ultra-gradual scaling animation
 - July 07, 2025.
 Extended scaling phase to 70% of timeline and added quadratic easing for smooth upward movement
+- July 07, 2025.
+Increased scroll distance to 800vh with scrub: 8 for ultra-gradual scaling
+- July 07, 2025.
+Reduced scaling phase to 40% and extended hold phase to 45% for longer fixed viewing
+- July 07, 2025.
+Applied cubic easing for ultra-smooth upward movement with gentler 0.6vh displacement
 ```

 ## User Preferences